micans/pick/README.md

 ## SAM and CIGAR support

+Use `-O11` or `-O12` (if you need access to column 11) when filtering SAM files through pick to allow cases where the producer of the SAM file has included additional columns.
+You can use the `get` operator (`<value> <regex> get`) to retrieve information from the concatenated fields in picks last input column.

-Pick has a few operators that support parsing of SAM files.
+Pick has a few operators that support parsing of SAM columns.
 For now this pertains specifically to the CIGAR string in the sixth column.
 Below `<cigaritems>` is a user-defined subset of `MINDSHP=X`, the different alignment types supported by CIGAR strings (respectively *alignment match*, *insertion in reference*, *deletion from reference*, *skip from reference*,